Oyster farming on Georges River: Beginnings of inter-tidal oyster farming

 By the mid-1870s, natural oyster beds in the estuary were seriously depleted from the combined effects of lime burning and dredge harvesting.

 Even before the catastrophic arrival of the mudworm, some had begun to farm Sydney Rock Oysters, on rocks near the shoreline or deliberately placed on mudbanks in the estuary, or on upright sticks installed on the mudbanks and shallows, creating an artificial inter-tidal zone habitat for the oysters.
 Production using these methods began in earnest around 1880.
 By 1886, oyster farmers were established at Neverfail Bay, at Oatley, where oyster farming activities would continue until around 1996.
 The railway had arrived at Como, in late 1885, allowing their product to be transported to market.
 Also in 1886, oyster leases were applied for in many locations along the estuary of the Georges River, ranging from Quibray Bay (Kurnell) upstream to Little Moon Bay (on the western side of modern-day Lugarno).
 The applicants included earlier industry participants, Alfred Emerson and interests associated with the Holt family, but also a number of newer entrants.

 So depleted had the estuary become that oyster farmers continued to relocate smaller oysters from Port Hacking.
+The entrepreneur J.H.
+Geddes attempted that, on a large scale, in 1888.
+He relocated 100 bags of small oysters from Port Hacking to his leases at Lugarno, but the attempt was not successful.
 Over time, the relocation of small oysters (spat) from other estuaries, to mature and fatten in the Georges River estuary, would become an important aspect of the industry.
 However, importing spat from New Zealand would cause a crisis for the fledgling industry, and for the ecology of the river.